How to start looking for a new job

 A company going on a hiring binge can be a good indicator of financial health.
 Additionally, this list can give you a sense of which sectors are hiring the most currently, which can give you some hints as to where you might find that demand for workers is higher than supply for workers (read: where you will have less competition).

-Once you’ve taken all of these steps, you’re well on your way to finding the right next move for you.
 Now how do you impress the recruiter and land that perfect gig?
 You’ll have to read Part 3 in our series for that…

 READ MORE IN THIS SERIES: